Academy of Nutrition and Dietetics: Kids Eat Right

-The Academy of Nutrition and Dietetics and the ADA Foundation launched their first joint initiative, Kids Eat Right, in November 2010.
+The Academy of Nutrition and Dietetics and the ADA Foundation launched their first joint initiative, Kids Eat Right, in November 2012.
 This member-driven campaign is dedicated to supporting the efforts of the White House to end the childhood obesity epidemic within a generation.
-Kids Eat Right is a two-tiered campaign aimed to mobilize Academy members to participate in community and school childhood obesity prevention efforts, and also to educate families, communities, and policy makers about the importance of quality nutrition.
+Kids Eat Right is a two-tiered campaign aimed to mobilise Academy members to participate in community and school childhood obesity prevention efforts, and also to educate families, communities, and policy makers about the importance of quality nutrition.

 Kids Eat Right has a website that gives families healthy eating tips, articles, videos, and recipes from registered dietitians.
-Kids Eat Right also has scientifically-based health information centered around the theme "Shop-Cook-Eat" which has information about how to shop for healthy foods, how to cook foods with the most nutrient value, and gives the benefits of eating together at home and away from home.
+Kids Eat Right also has health information based in science and centred around the theme "Shop-Cook-Eat", which has information about how to shop for healthy foods, how to cook foods with the most nutrient value, and gives the benefits of eating together at home and away from home.

 Events

 In 1973, the Academy created "National Nutrition Week".
 The theme the first year was "Invest in Yourself...Buy Nutrition."
-On May 9, 2010, the Academy proclaimed "Registered Dietitian's Day" to honor the "indispensable providers of food and nutrition services and to recognize RDs for their commitment to helping people enjoy healthy lives."
+On May 9, 2010, the Academy proclaimed "Registered Dietitian's Day" to honour the "indispensable providers of food and nutrition services and to recognise RD for their commitment to helping people enjoy healthy lives."
 The association also sponsors "National Nutrition Month" in March in the U.S.

 Academy of Nutrition and Dietetics Foundation

 In 1966, the Academy of Nutrition and Dietetics established its Foundation as a 501(c)(3) public charity devoted exclusively to nutrition and dietetics.
 The Foundation is the world's largest provider of dietetic scholarships at all levels of study with other programs including awards, research grants, fellowships, public education programs and disaster relief efforts.

-The Foundation shares a vision with the Academy: A world where all people thrive through the transformative power of food and nutrition.
-The Foundation's mission is: "Through philanthropy, empower current and future food and nutrition practitioners to optimize global health".

-Funding for various programs, funds, scholarships, initiatives and grants of the Foundation are raised by Academy members, giving societies, legacy, matching and tribute donations, program fees and offerings, and gifts, sponsorships and grants from for-profit and nonprofit organizations.
+Funding for various programs, funds, scholarships, initiatives and grants of the Foundation are raised by Academy members, giving societies, legacy, matching and tribute donations, program fees and offerings, and gifts, sponsorship's' and grants from for-profit and non-profit organisations.
 The Foundation was given a four-star overall rating by CharityNavigator.org in 2018 based on data from fiscal year 2017.